Jahia/open-source/README.md

 You can reach out to the [Open-Source team on slack](https://jahia.slack.com/archives/CRNNE2J6T) may you have questions.

-If you're converting an Enterprise module to Open-Source and once approval has been obtained in the OPENCODE ticket, please make sure the new repository contains the Open-Source foorter as available in [this sample](./README_OpenSource.md)
+If you're converting an Enterprise module to Open-Source and once approval has been obtained in the OPENCODE ticket, please make sure the new repository's contains, at a minimum:

+* A Readme with the Open-Source footer as available in [this sample](./README_OpenSource.md)
+* A `LICENSE` file (Apache2 or MIT)

 ## End of Support